-Georgian cuisine has developed over the years.
-It includes influences from invading nations from east and west, from neighbors anyway and because of its location on the Silk Road, from herbs and spices traveling from great distances to the east.
+Developed over the centuries, Georgian cuisine includes influences from neighbors as well as invading nations both from the east and west and because of its location on the Silk Road, from herbs and spices traveling from great distances to the east.
 Georgia has been producing wine for thousands of years to accompany the great range of dishes for which it has become famous.

 There are few better ways to sample Georgian food than by attending a traditional feast, the Supra which is conducted by a toastmaster and includes several dishes as well as song and dance, and that wine.
 Be prepared for the Supra to last quite a few hours; the time will fly, and you will never forget the experience of one of our greatest traditions.